Eslam-Ayman/Jumia-Exercise/bus-booking-src/README.md

 <br> To use this API `trips/store` or to add custom trips to test them:
 you should first check out to another branch  `gist checkout create-trip-internal` This API should be using for admin role only but becuase of there is no muliple users in the requiremnts I did this API internally to me to insert some trips into DB or you can insert them directly from DB.
-<br> This API should be testing purposes
+<br> This API should be for testing purposes

 ## Program's Output Example